ajgorhoe/IGLib.workspace.doc.codedoc/README.md

 ## List of Branches

-* main - new code documentation for IGLib Core repositories
+This repository uses different branches to contain code documentation generation scripts for different repositories.
+Since setting may different a lot between different repositories, these branches will not be merged into one another.
+If some developments can be copied between them, this will be done manually.
+Main branches related to IGLib are the following ([as explained here](#customizing-the-repository-for-other-software-projects), the `codedoc repository can be easily adapted for other repositories, too`):

-* master - code documentation for legacy IGLib Framework repositories (run  from the legacy container)
+* **`main`** - `codedoc` utilities for the **[new IGLib container repository](https://github.com/ajgorhoe/iglibcontainer.git)** , located in `_doc/codedoc/`.
+This also includes documentation for some legacy IGLib repositories (still used with the new IGLib) managed by the new container repository
-* Branches for additional IGLib projects:
+* **`iglibrepo/iglibcontainerLegacy/repoMain`** - `codedoc` utilities for the **[legacy IGLib container](https://github.com/ajgorhoe/iglibcontainer.git)**, located in `ws/workspace/codedoc/`.
+* iglibrepo/IGLibCore/repoMain - codedoc utilities for the IGLibCore repository (the basic reposiory for the new IGLib), located in doc/codedoc/

 ## Use with the Investigative Generic Library (IGLib)